St John Plessington Catholic College

-St John Plessington Catholic College (SJP) is a Roman Catholic secondary school and sixth form with academy status located in Bebington, Wirral, England.
+St John Plessington Catholic College (SJP) is a Catholic secondary school and sixth form with academy status located in Bebington, Wirral, Merseyside, England.
 St John Plessington is in partnership with multiple other schools including St Mary's College, Wallasey in the Holy Family Multi Academy Trust.

-The school has close relations with the nearby primary schools, one in very close proximity (across the road) to SJP, St. John's Junior School.
-They are often referred to as sister schools.
-The pupils of St. John's make frequent visits to SJP for mass and plays and often over 70% of the pupils at St. John's will transfer to SJP for Year 7, the first year of secondary school.
-The primary school and SJP make good use of The Oval, a sports facility between the two schools, often using its facilities to host events such as 'sports days' and just regular use for physical education.
-The school is credited with the M&S savers award of 2007/08.
-The school was also given the lesser award of the 'Sportsmark Gold', awarded by Sport England.

 Patron Saint

-The house is named after St. John Plessington, one the 40 Catholic martyrs of England and Wales.
+The school was named after St. John Plessington, one of the 40 Catholic martyrs of England and Wales.
 Plessington was born in 1637 in Garstang, Lancashire, and ordained a Priest in Segovia on 25 March 1662.
 A year later St. Plessington returned to England, where he ministered to recusant and covert Roman Catholics in Holywell and Cheshire.
 He was arrested during the Popish Plot scare on the charge of being a Roman Catholic priest, and then imprisoned for two months.
 He was hung, drawn and quartered on 19 July 1679.
-In celebration of their patron saint, the school holds an annual St John Plessington day on 19 July where all students and teachers take part in a various spiritual and recreational activities.
+In celebration of their patron saint, the school recognizes the feast day of St. John Plessington day on 19 July, where all students and teachers take part in a various spiritual and recreational activities.

 History

-The current school site was originally St John's secondary School.
+The current school site was originally St John's Secondary School.
 After a merger with Rock Ferry Convent in the late 1970s it became Plessington High School and occupied two sites (the second being the former Rock Ferry Convent site in Woodland Road).
 The school was awarded 'Technology College' status in 1998.
-In 2010, the school won the prestigious TES "Secondary School of the Year" award.
-Students maliciously activating the fire alarms is common, in some cases this has happened twice in the same day.
-The school has also had multiple incidents of bullying at it not being resolved as well as racism happening in the school, this has led to the school doing showing the red card to racism and anti-bullying assemblies.
+In 2010, the school won the TES "Secondary School of the Year" award.

 Catholic Ethos

-The School itself is named after a patron saint, and has a very strong Roman Catholic ethos which can be seen throughout the corridors and classrooms with posters.
-There is a twice weekly optional Mass in the chapel held by the school chaplain.
+The School itself is named after St. John Plessington, and has a very strong Roman Catholic ethos.
+There is a weekly optional Mass in the chapel held by the school chaplain.
 On holy days Masses are held for the whole school by a local priest.